Foster to remain All Blacks head coach for next World Cup - WHIZ News

 Public confidence in Foster has been low, especially after this season’s historic home test series loss to Ireland.
 The All Blacks had never lost a test to Ireland in New Zealand until July, when they lost the three-test series 2-1.

-They then went on to lose their first Rugby Championship test against the Springboks 26-10, their heaviest-ever loss in South Africa.
+They then went on to lose their first Rugby Championship test against the Springboks 26-10, their heaviest loss in South Africa since 1928.
 Those results followed losses to Ireland in Dublin and France in Paris at the end of last season.

 Seeking to forestall criticism, Robinson said: “We are trying our best for our sport and our people.”